-- Orphanet provides standards for rare disease identification, notably via the Orphanet nomenclature, an essential key for interoperability. - Orphanet provides integrated, re-usable data essential for research on the www.orphadata.org platform and as a structured vocabulary for rare diseases, the Orphanet Ontology of Rare Diseases (ORDO).
-Orphadata Science is an ELIXIR Core Resource for the life science data community.
+- Orphanet provides standards for rare disease identification, notably via the Orphanet nomenclature, an essential key for interoperability. - Orphanet provides integrated, re-usable data essential for research on the www.orphadata.com platform and as a structured vocabulary for rare diseases, the Orphanet Ontology of Rare Diseases (ORDO).
+Orphadata Science is an ELIXIR Core Resource and a Global Core Biodata Resource for the life science data community.
 Orphanet also provides HPO-ORDO Ontological Module (HOOM) provides a bridge between the Human Phenotype Ontology and ORDO.